-Exporters of livestock should clarify certification with AQIS, Meat and Livestock Australia and the Australian Government Department of Agriculture.
+Exporters of livestock should clarify certification with Meat and Livestock Australia and the Department of Agriculture and Water Resources.
 A halal certificate is required to accompany meat shipments.

 Imported medicines require a certificate of analysis from the manufacturer and brochures in Indonesian must accompany free medicines for distribution.
 Retailers are to sell patent medicines only to recognised companies (retailers are prohibited from repacking or mixing operations).

 Living plants, seeds and other planting materials require a phytosanitary certificate issued by the approved authority in the country of origin stating that they are free from pests or diseases.
-In Australia this is usually done through AQIS, the Australian Government Department of Agriculture or the relevant state department of agriculture.
+In Australia this is usually done through the Commonwealth Department of Agriculture and Water Resources or the relevant state department of agriculture.

 Fruit and vegetables require phytosanitary certificates issued by the appropriate authorities in Australia, certification that the product originated in a fruit fly free area is acceptable.

-Indonesian quarantine authorities allow AQIS inspection and standards on imported fruit and vegetables.
 Fumigation dipping as well as cold treatments are allowed for specific products.
-AQIS should be contacted regarding these.

 Methods of quoting and payment